ramiror/spanglish/README.md

 - Erasure and new count
 - Twentieth century, mess
 - They who don't cry, aren't breastfed
-- It licks me an egg
+- It sucks me an egg
 - Pulled from the hairs
 - I'm a cheese
 - Dot and apart